May 25, 2022 Categories: Blog, Public Relations & Marketing, Stanton Team Tags:

 Landing in Syracuse

-When researching graduate programs, I was impressed with Syracuse University’s program and the depth and breadth of the coursework along with the numerous networking opportunities.
+As I researched graduate programs, Syracuse University’s program impressed me with its depth and breadth of coursework, along with its numerous networking opportunities.
 This encouraged me to apply for the graduate program at the S.I.
 Newhouse School of Public Communications at Syracuse University.

 The Newhouse School provided very unique electives in our coursework such as Financial Communications and Investor Relations, crisis communications, and research, which were all of interest to me.
 The financial communications program was one-of-a-kind in the country when it started, and this helped me carve out a career in the competitive marketplace.
 Importantly, I met many dynamic working professionals and industry veterans during my time at Syracuse who were instrumental in mentoring and advising me about career paths in the industry.